sahir-shr/SDI-Paste/animatediff/README.md

 ```

 ### Inference
-After downloading the above peronalized T2I checkpoints, run the following commands to generate animations.
-The results will automatically be saved to `samples/` folder.
+After downloading the above peronalized T2I checkpoints, run the following commands to generate dynamic object instances.
+The results will automatically be saved to `samples/` folder where subfolders named according to the 40 class labels in VIS will be created.
+Please also set the number of scenes you want for each object category with `--num_scenes`.
 ```
-python -m scripts.animate_sdipaste --config configs/prompts/5-RealisticVision.yaml
+python -m scripts.animate_sdipaste --config configs/prompts/5-RealisticVision.yaml --num_scenes 470
 ```

 To generate animations with a new DreamBooth/LoRA model, you may create a new config `.yaml` file in the following format: